Shadow Stalker - Advent of a Hero

 At that moment, she saw the cloaked figure, crouching on the roof of the truck.
 Her eyes met those of the girl behind the metal hockey mask.
 Help me, she tried to say, but the words would not come.

 She heard her father's voice again.
 It seemed very far away.
 She was forced to all fours.
-The one-eyed guy was behind her, pulling her pants off her hips.
+The one-eyed guy was behind her, tugging at her pants.

 Oh god oh god oh god